South Sydney Rabbitohs: Fight for readmission

 Chart of yearly table positions for South Sydney Rabbitohs in First Grade Rugby League.

 In 2000 and 2001, South Sydney fought its way back into the competition following a string of high-profile legal battles against the National Rugby League and News Limited.
 A number of well attended public rallies took place during this time, as supporters from many different clubs got behind South Sydney's case.
+One of the most influential people in the fight was then board member, current prime minister of Australia Anthony Albanese.
 Upon appeal to the Federal Court in 2001, South Sydney won readmission into the premiership for the 2002 season.

 National Rugby League (2002–present)

 After being readmitted, South Sydney were initially unsuccessful in the premiership, finishing amongst the bottom three teams for five seasons straight including three wooden spoons.
 Following this, the club was taken over by actor Russell Crowe and businessman Peter Holmes à Court in 2006.
 In the 2007 season South Sydney played in its first finals campaign since 1989.